 I am going to lump museums and national monuments into one topic even though I think there’s plenty to say about both.
 Museums and national parks often have their very own learning resources that you can use free of charge.
 Usually, you pay admission to the place and you get to use these resources with your family.
 Many of the museums will allow you to book personal tours or homeschool classes.
-These can be fun to add to your homeschooling because it allows a very fun and hands on approach to learning the topics.
-For example at our local museum we did a field trip that had to do with early settlers.
-During the field trip the instructor showed us pictures and explained to us how the people came to settle in our area.
+These can be fun to add to your homeschooling because it allows a very fun and hands-on approach to learning the topics.
+For example, at our local museum, we did a field trip that had to do with early settlers.
+During the field trip, the instructor showed us pictures and explained to us how the people came to settle in our area.
 We then did some activities such as making butter in a jar together.
 This really brought to life the unit of early settlers for my children.

 Nature Centres, Community Parks, and National Parks

 Often we overlook the amount of knowledge that the people in our community hold.
-No matter the size of your community there’s always people who have knowledge in specific areas.
-For example you may know a family who owns a farm nearby, you could ask them for the opportunity for your family to go and learn what it is like to be a farmer in your area.
+No matter the size of your community there are always people who have knowledge in specific areas.
+For example, you may know a family who owns a farm nearby, you could ask them for the opportunity for your family to go and learn what it is like to be a farmer in your area.
 They might be able to share with you what it is like to raise animals and they could even give you information about the animals.
 Children will enjoy the topic that they are learning about if they have the opportunity to see it first hand and participate in the tasks.
 Another example of using people in the community would be asking a nurse or doctor to talk to your children about healthy habits.
 From my experience, most community members are more than happy to be a part of your child’s learning journey!

 I hope that this gives you an idea of how we use our community in our homeschool and how you can use your community to really bring the lessons to life!
-We love to go on field trips and make homeschooling a life experience rather than a table time.
+We love to go on field trips and make homeschooling a life experience rather than table time.

 A big thank you to Dusty Haayema of BeatOfOurDrum for writing this article.